vxio/stor/README.md

 ## Todo

 * Browsing filter for brands.
 Currently, users can only filter by brands after filtering categories.
+* Add toast notification to the product page.
+The 'Added to Cart' button change is too subtle.
 * Order history page
 * User authentication